meghanath852/LeagueLens/README.md

    npm run dev
    ```

-3. Or use the provided script to start both services:
+3. Or use the provided script to start both services (macOS/Linux only):

    ```bash
    chmod +x start_app.sh